 Sylvia A. Pittman sold the bridge and acreage in 2008 to the Greenville County Recreation District with instructions for it to be developed as an official public historic site and be preserved for future generations.

 Erected 2010 by Greenville County Recreation District.

 Other nearby markers.
 At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
-A different marker also named Campbell's Covered Bridge Campbell’s Covered Bridge (within shouting distance of this marker); Cherokee Foothills (approx. 3.4 miles away); Manufacturing Site (was approx. 4.2 miles away but has been reported missing. ); William Few Bridge (approx. 5 miles away); To the Glory of God (approx. 5.2 miles away); O'Neal Village (approx. 5.7 miles away); David Barton Home Site (approx. 5.7 miles away); Holly Springs (approx. 5.9 miles away); Holly Springs Rock Wall (approx. 5.9 miles away).
+A different marker also named Campbell's Covered Bridge (within shouting distance of this marker); a different marker also named Campbell’s Covered Bridge (within shouting distance of this marker); Cherokee Foothills (approx. 3.4 miles away); William Few Bridge (approx. 5 miles away); To the Glory of God (approx. 5.2 miles away); O'Neal Village (approx. 5.7 miles away); David Barton Home Site (approx. 5.7 miles away); Holly Springs (approx. 5.9 miles away); Holly Springs Rock Wall (approx. 5.9 miles away); Holly Springs School (approx. 5.9 miles away).
 Touch for a list and map of all markers in Landrum.

 Also see . . .